The Sacred Gift and the Faithful Servant – Part I

 Part III: 4 ideas to develop your intuitive gifts

 Finally, here is my commitment this year.
 I commit to further develop my intuitive gifts by spending TWO HOURS every day in the practice of Being vs. Doing.
 Tough for those of you who have kids and work long hours.
 Give it a go for 30 to 45 minutes per day.
-My two hours can include: Sitting meditation, guided meditation, yoga, poetry, writing in my journal, napping, reading to inspire, toning, dancing, creating a mosaic piece, walking or skiing in silence, viewing inspirational YouTube or TED talks…..
+My two hours will include: Sitting meditation, guided meditation, yoga, poetry, writing in my journal, napping, reading to inspire, voice toning, dancing, hiking or skiing in silence, viewing inspirational YouTube or TED talks…..
 So far I have managed at least 1 hr plus every day and getting better.

 What can you do right now to BE more?
 Your Sacred Gift calls.